cncf/wg-serverless/README.md

 Join our Google Group: [cncf-wg-serverless](https://groups.google.com/forum/#!forum/cncf-wg-serverless)

+Chat with us on the CNCF Slack in the #serverless channel: [https://slack.cncf.io/](https://slack.cncf.io/)

 ## Goals

 * Provide clarity for ourselves and consumers w.r.t. what this topic is all about: